influxdata/telegraf/plugins/parsers/prometheusremotewrite/README.md

 ```

-**Example Output**
+### Example Output
 ```
 prometheus_remote_write,instance=localhost:9090,job=prometheus,quantile=0.99 go_gc_duration_seconds=4.63 1614889298859000000
 ```

-**For alignment with the [InfluxDB Prometheus Remote Write Spec v1.8](https://docs.influxdata.com/influxdb/v1.8/supported_protocols/prometheus/#how-prometheus-metrics-are-parsed-in-influxdb)**
+**For alignment with the [InfluxDB v1.x Prometheus Remote Write Spec](https://docs.influxdata.com/influxdb/v1.8/supported_protocols/prometheus/#how-prometheus-metrics-are-parsed-in-influxdb)**

-- Use starlark to rename the measurement name to the fieldname and rename the fieldname to value.
+- Use the Starlark processor to rename the measurement name to the fieldname and rename the fieldname to value.
 Use namepass to only apply the script to prometheus_remote_write metrics

 - Example script: